 If you’re going to be out there fighting, be way out where there are consequences if they come after you.
 I’m not going quietly.
-This is a fight that I plan to see out.
+This is a fight that I plan to see to the very end.
 There’s power in speaking the truth without expecting any particular outcome.
 Truth has power, like water.
 It will seep into the smallest of spaces.
 And all we have to do is be responsible of putting it out there.
 How it manifests is beyond our control, and all I can do is keep speaking the truth.
 I’m the beneficiary of people who spoke the truth and never lived to see how it has manifested.
 From that, I take a responsibility to do the same for future generations.

 What personal and professional advice do you offer to women?